jgrebol/ESIpy/examples/README.md

 - example09: Equally, the AOMs from the .int files can be loaded into `Smo` objects, as shown in this example.
 The `read_int` function from the `ESIpy/utils` allows the AOMs to be saved only by giving the path of the .int files.

-> With the current version of the program, the `read_int()` function only works for restricted AOMS, but will work on other AOMs in further actualizations.
+> With the current version of the program, the `read_int()` function only works for restricted AOMs, but will work on other AOMs in further actualizations.